-I am particularly impressed by the good Calendar view.
-The only extra feature I would like to have is the option to colour-code tasks and milestones as they appear on the Calendar, so as to make a graphical distinction between the projects.
+I am particularly impressed by the Calendar view.
+The only extra feature I would like to have is the option to color-code tasks and milestones as they appear on the Calendar, so as to make a graphical distinction between the projects.
 With the grey on grey things could easily get missed.

 Time-tracking and notifications

 Project management software seems to be moving towards integrated time tracking, and Apollo is no exception.
 It has the feature to create a timer, enabling you to ‘clock in’: start the clock when you begin working on a task and clock off when you are finished.
 This is really handy, and is a good alternative to traditional timesheets – I can see this working well for team members with flexible working arrangements.